Overview ↑ Back to top

 Local Pickup Plus ↑ Back to top

-When Local Pickup Plus is used with AvaTax, the pickup location is used as the “ShipTo” address for that line item (or order) rather than the customer address, ensuring that taxes are appropriately calculated for the item’s destination.
+When Local Pickup Plus is used with AvaTax, the pickup location is used as the ShipTo address for that order or line item rather than the customer address, ensuring that taxes are appropriately calculated for the item’s destination.

 If more than one shipping location is allowed per order, then AvaTax will change the ShipTo address for each item so that taxes are calculated individually per item using the pickup location as the destination.

 Q: Which customer address is used for tax calculations?